envdes/clmu-app/_sources/examples/explore_up.md.txt

 # Exploration of climate sensitive of different urban parameters using clmu-app

-Junjie Yu 2024-02-15, Manchester
----
-As the examples describe, one of the useful function of clmu-app is to explore the change climate with a changing urban surface parameters.
+As the examples describe, one of the useful functions of clmu-app is to explore the urban climate with a changing urban surface parameters.
 Investigating this, we can gain information on urban planning/design or offer opportunities for other urban related subjects.

 Here we explored the 24 gird that contains most developed cities in the world (ref: https://en.wikipedia.org/wiki/Globalization_and_World_Cities_Research_Network ).

 We selected three categories of urban parameters, including morphological, radiative and thermal index.

-# Results preview
----
+**Results preview**

 Env: clmu-app

 - Forcing: DATM SSP370